Mayur-web03/rpa-monitor/README.md

 │       └── formatter.js          # Currency / percent / number formatting

-│

-├── Architecture.md

-└── package.json

 ---

 ## ⚙️ Key Engineering Decisions

 ### 1. Initial Bulk Load vs. Live Stream Separation
 The official `dataStream.js` firehose only sends small randomized batches (5–50 rows/tick) — it does not bulk-deliver the full dataset.
-To avoid showing a slowly-trickling, incomplete grid on first load, a **dedicated Web Worker (`csvWorker.js`)** parses the entire CSV off the main thread and delivers it in progressive chunks.
-Only once the worker signals `done` does the UI unlock (`isFullyLoaded`) and the live `dataStream.js` stream is started — ensuring users always see a complete, ready dataset before any rendering happens.
+To avoid a slowly-trickling grid on first load, a **dedicated Web Worker (`csvWorker.js`)** parses the entire CSV off the main thread in progressive chunks.
+Only once the worker signals `done` does the UI unlock (`isFullyLoaded`) and the live stream start — ensuring users always see a complete dataset before any interaction.

 ### 2. Avoiding Main-Thread Re-render Storms
-The live stream mutates the `rows` object reference every ~200ms.
-Naively subscribing to `rows` at the App root caused full-tree re-renders on every tick, tanking FPS to single digits.
+The live stream mutates state every ~200ms.
+Naively subscribing to `rows` at the App root caused full-tree re-renders on every tick, dropping FPS to single digits.
 Fixed by:
-- Removing root-level `rows` subscriptions — components only subscribe to the specific slices they need (`kpi`, `isPaused`, etc.)
+- Components subscribe only to the specific slices they need (`kpi`, `isPaused`, etc.) — not the full `rows` object
-- Throttling derived filter/sort/search computation (`useFilters.js`) to a fixed interval, decoupled from the raw stream tick rate
+- Derived filter/sort/search computation (`useFilters.js`) is throttled to a fixed interval, decoupled from the raw stream tick rate
-- Using `getState()` for one-off reads (e.g. CSV export) instead of reactive subscriptions
+- `getState()` used for one-off reads (e.g. CSV export) instead of reactive subscriptions

-### 3. Custom Virtualization
+### 3. Custom Virtualization — No Libraries
+**Virtualization, Sorting, and Search are entirely custom-coded with zero external dependencies for these functions.**
-No AG Grid, react-window, or TanStack Table.
-The virtual scroller calculates the visible row range from scroll position + fixed row height, rendering only the rows currently in (or near) the viewport — keeping DOM node count constant regardless of whether the dataset is 500 or 50,000 rows.
+The virtual scroller calculates visible row range from scroll position + fixed row height, keeping DOM node count constant (~20–30 nodes) regardless of whether the dataset is 500 or 50,000 rows.

-### 4. Multi-Column Sort Performance
+### 4. Non-Blocking Async Sort Engine
-Initial implementation used `localeCompare` with `{ numeric: true }` on every comparison, which is significantly slower than primitive comparison at scale.
-Replaced with a pre-computed comparator pipeline using direct numeric subtraction and plain string comparison, sorting only the already-filtered subset rather than the full 50k-row set.
+Sorting 50k rows synchronously on the main thread freezes the UI.
+The custom `multiSort` engine:
+- Uses a pre-computed comparator pipeline with direct numeric subtraction and plain string comparison (no `localeCompare` overhead — significantly faster at scale)
+- For datasets exceeding 10,000 rows, sort is deferred via `setTimeout(0)` — yielding the main thread before executing, keeping interactions responsive
+- Sorts only the already-filtered subset, not the full 50k row set
+- **Multi-column sort:** Click any column header to sort; **Shift+Click** additional headers to stack sort keys.
+Priority order shown with indicators (▲1, ▲2, ▲3)

+### 5. Queue-Based Pause/Resume with Instant KPI Sync
+When paused, incoming stream batches are pushed into a `pendingQueue` (capped at 500 entries) rather than discarded.
+On pause, KPI is recomputed instantly from current rows — no stale 500ms debounce.
+On resume, the queue is flushed in `requestAnimationFrame`-batched chunks to prevent a single large re-render.

+### 6. Analytics View — Memory-Safe Chart.js Integration
+The Analytics overlay renders a frozen snapshot of data taken at pause-time (`getSnapshot()`), ensuring charts never reflect mid-stream state.
+All Chart.js instances are stored in a ref array and explicitly destroyed (`chart.destroy()`) both on re-render and unmount — preventing the canvas memory leaks that Chart.js is known for. `animation: false` is set on all charts for immediate render performance on large datasets.

-### 5. Memory Stability
+### 7. String Interning for Memory Stability
-Verified via Chrome DevTools heap snapshots taken several minutes apart under continuous streaming — heap size fluctuates (rises with new batches, falls after GC) but does not grow unbounded, confirming no persistent memory leak under sustained load.
+Repetitive string values (`"COMPLETED"`, `"Finance"`, `"Email Automation"`) were creating millions of duplicate heap allocations under continuous streaming.
+A global `STRING_POOL` interns these values on first write — subsequent rows reuse the same reference, confirmed via Chrome DevTools heap snapshots showing stable, non-growing string counts.

-### 6. Client-Side Only
+### 8. Client-Side Only
 No server, no backend API, no Node/Express/Firebase/Supabase.
-CSV parsing, state management, sorting, filtering, search, and CSV export are all performed entirely in the browser — using Web Workers for CSV parsing and the Blob API for export, both to avoid blocking the main thread.
+CSV parsing, state management, sorting, filtering, search, and export all run in the browser — Web Workers for parsing, Blob API for export.

 ---